impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 3.0.0: August 15th, 2023 =
+* New: GiveWP 3.0 is here!
+This is a major release that includes a new visual form builder and many more.
+Read more about it [on our website](https://go.givewp.com/corenextgen).

 = 2.32.0: August 11th, 2023 =
 * Feature: Scroll Stripe modal into view for Legacy + Multi-step forms
 * Feature: Added check for application/json in form headers accept